 Salary.
-Since 2007 salary increases were implemented mid-year, the values set forth in the table reflect amounts paid in 2007 and not the salary level of the named executive officer at year end.
+The values set forth in the table reflect salary paid in 2008 and not the salary level of the named executive officer at year end.

-Non-Equity Incentive Plan Compensation (Bonus).
-The calculation of bonus amounts in the Summary Compensation Table and the target, minimum, and maximum amounts set forth in the Grants of Plan-Based Awards Table are based upon the salary of the named executive officers at December 31, 2007.
+Short-Term Incentive Compensation (Non-Equity).
+The calculation of short-term incentive amounts in the Summary Compensation Table and the target, minimum and maximum amounts set forth in the Grants of Plan-Based Awards Table are based upon the salary of the named executive officers at December 31, 2008.